zenobio93/seat-docs/docs/developer_guides/notifications_implementation.md

 # Developers Guides - Notifications Implementation

-!!! warning "Seat 5"
-    This guide is already updated for seat 5.
-Older versions of this guide can be found on [github](https://github.com/eveseat/docs/tree/8a33fdb141cb8d5f0733f0a936a06fdffd3781c4).

 ## Introduction

 SeAT is shipped with a built-in notification system which is able to send message across the world to almost any platform.